garyd1234/Catcharr/README.md

 Prerequisites:

-Dispatcharr configured, and an API account created with an API Key
+Dispatcharr configured, and an API account created with an API Key and an XC Password (not just a login password)

 ---------------------------------------------------------------------------------------------

 How to use:

-Download the docker-compose.yml, default.conf and the index.html and put them all in the same folder
+Download all the files and put them all in the same folder

 ---------------------------------------------------------------------------------------------

-Edit index.html and locate the line
+Edit index.html and locate the lines - and update them with your correct details - make sure you enter the XC password from dispatcharr

+        const DIRECT_BACKEND_URL = 'http://192.168.1.1:9191';

-const API_KEY = 'YOUR_PERMANENT_API_KEY_HERE'; // <-- Remember to put your key here!
+        const API_KEY = 'YOUR_PERMANENT_API_KEY_HERE';

-Replace YOUR_PERMANENT_API_KEY_HERE with your API key from Dispatcharr
+        const STREAM_USERNAME = 'YOUR_DISPATCHARR_USERNAME';
+        const STREAM_PASSWORD = 'YOUR_DISPATCHARR_XC_PASSWORD';

 ---------------------------------------------------------------------------------------------